Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 4,615 residents places Grange squarely in the middle of the Queensland suburb size distribution (state median 5,474), with market depth comparable to most QLD localities.
 Median household income of $170,456/year runs 89% above the Queensland suburb median of $90,298, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Rent of $460/week (77% coverage of the $2,600/month median mortgage) leaves a gap of roughly $607/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $680/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,947/month — about 113% of the $2,600/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 5 km from the Brisbane CBD, Grange sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 14% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 14% of household income — a dated but useful sanity check on tenant affordability.

 How Grange stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Grange sits above the state median; negative means below.